-Tom Claassen “Rocky lumps” in the Kröller-Müller Museum garden.
+Tom Claassen’s “Rocky lumps” in the Kröller-Müller Museum garden.
 Courtesy of Kröller-Müller

 The gardens of museums: sculpture gardens

-Shade, mist, lawns and hedges, secular oaks or rosemary shrubs, calm ponds and spectacular fountains, a place to relax and contemplate or a lively event venue.
-A garden has always been a special place for those lucky museums that have one.
-But not all gardens are created equal, every one is actually different from every other, indeed, and possesses its own personality.
-History, culture, climate, objectives, available space, an urban or a country context are all elements that concur to create an incredible diversity in those green spots, or large parks, that are often associated with museums.
-Nevertheless we can, for the readers’ convenience, to identify some families most gardens belong to.
+Shade, mist, lawns and hedges, secular oaks or rosemary shrubs, calm ponds, and spectacular fountains, a place to relax and contemplate, or a lively venue.
+Gardens have always been special places for those lucky museums that have one.
+But not all gardens are created equal, everyone is actually different from another, and has its own personality.
+History, culture, climate, scope, available space, urban vs rural contexts are all elements that concur to create an incredible diversity in those green spots, or large parks, that are often associated with museums.
+Nevertheless, we can, for the readers’ convenience, identify some families most gardens belong to.
 What I offer you here is a brief, hopefully relaxing and refreshing, journey throughout some of the most fascinating museum gardens.

 The first garden typology is one of the most appreciated by museums’ visitors; sculpture gardens are green spaces where art museums create real open-air permanent or semi-permanent galleries, often of outstanding quality.
-This does not mean that museums’ sculpture gardens are all similar.
-There are various interpretations of the matter, indeed; we can see some examples further on.
+This does not mean that all museums’ sculpture gardens are similar.
+There are various interpretations of the matter, indeed; and we present some of them in this article.

 The garden of the Kröller-Müller Museum, the Netherlands